After All (Eddie Fisher album): Background

-Here, a singer last heard from on disc at about the age of 40 is in his mid-fifties, and like Frank Sinatra at a similar point in his career he is singing songs that reflect back on the past with some regret and some stubborn pride, particularly on "If I Never Sing Another Song".
-"I Am What I Am" reflects on his previous drug use and bad career choices, but that he now overcame them.
+Fisher, a singer last heard from on disc at about the age of 40 was in his mid-fifties, and like Frank Sinatra at a similar point in his career he sang singing songs that reflect back on the past with some regret and some stubborn pride, particularly on "If I Never Sing Another Song".
+"I Am What I Am", written by Jerry Herman whose songs Fisher had been recording since 1962, reflects on his previous drug use and bad career choices, but that he now overcame them.